dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

-* Ensure that the nodes in the inventory have been assigned **only** these roles: manager and compute.

 * Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to set up BeeGFS on RHEL cluster nodes.

 * For RHEL cluster nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all cluster nodes.
 Every cluster node will require a RedHat subscription.